yz-cnsdqz/LISST-blender/README.md

 # LISST motion visualization
 ### Retarget Update 26.10.2022

-_based on the add-on https://github.com/cgvirus/Simple-Retarget-Tool-Blender under GPL-3.0 license<br /> You are also welcome to use my more up-to-date FK folder with every step done https://polybox.ethz.ch/index.php/s/4byApEzNiQb9AiW_
+_based on the add-on https://github.com/cgvirus/Simple-Retarget-Tool-Blender under GPL-3.0 license<br /> You are also welcome to use my more up-to-date FK folder with every step done https://polybox.ethz.ch/index.php/s/4byApEzNiQb9AiW please also refer to this retarget demo retarget.blend https://polybox.ethz.ch/index.php/s/bZ29DIANmk8cpyn_

 1. Install and activate the addon in blender through Edit->Preferences->Install... (any previous version of the addon should be removed first) (save preferances!)<br />